hankjordan/bevy_adventure/README.md

 The component should only hold temporary state information - like which drawer is open on a dresser or if an entity has been spawned.

 If you want to store any other kind of information, it should be done in the `WorldState` resource.
 This is so other interactives in your scene can access this state (for example, you'd flip a switch and the lights would go out) and so you are storing state information in a single place.

+### Creating scenes

+When implementing the Scene trait, the `scene` method should return a path to a file that can be loaded with the `AssetServer` to create a Bevy Scene.
+In practice this is a GLTF scene file, but any other format can be used as long as it creates a Bevy Scene when loaded.

+When imported with bevy_adventure, Cameras are automatically converted to CameraSpots, and PointLights are configured to cast shadows.

+The Scene trait's `spawn` method is called for every Entity in the scene - you can use this to assign components and initialize behavior for objects in your scene.
+The best way to do this is to match entity Names (from their names in the Scene), see the examples for an idea of how you should do this.

+The only real requirement for your scene is that you create a special Camera with the name `Camera_Main`.
+This is where your Camera will be positioned upon entering the Scene.
+**The app will panic if a scene is loaded without the Main Camera**.

+If you have issues matching objects by name, you might be matching the parent instead of the actual object you want to match.
+Adding a print statement inside of your Scene's spawn method might help you figure out if the object is actually being found.

+Note that when you are loading Scenes into Bevy, the 'Transform Scale' of each object is also loaded in.
+This could cause colliders to be the wrong size - you should 'apply Scale' before exporting.

+Object origin is also used loaded in - this could cause misaligned colliders if your object's origin doesn't match the center of your object.

+Blender is a good choice to create GLTF scenes, but you must make sure you configure the export settings correctly:

+- Under `Include`, check `Custom Properties`, `Cameras`, and `Punctual Lights`.
+- Under `Transform`, uncheck `Y+ Up`

 ## TODO